MatthewPeterKelly/ME149_Spring2018/topics/11-special-topics/11-C-Policy-Optimization/README.md

 - Value function vs reward function vs objective function:
   - A value function is how "good" a state is, provided that the behavior of the system is perfectly optimal.
-  - A reward function is local, similar to an objective fucntion.
+  - A reward function is local, similar to an objective function.
 It describes how good a current state is, independent of the control.
 It is typically used to initialize the value function.
 A typical reward function might include a large reward at the goal state, zero reward in most states, and a penalty (negative reward) for failure states (eg. robot fell down).
   - Actions (controls) can also have rewards associated with them.

 - How is this done in practice?
 Function approximation.
 Examples: